av31106/CreateJqueryPlugins/README.md

-# CreateJqueryPlugins
+# Create Jquery Plugins
-Create Jquery Plugins
+This demo show you, how to create jquery plugin.